IntersectMBO/plutus/plutus-core/README.md

 Moreover, renaming ensures that programs meet the **global uniqueness property**: every unique in a program is only bound exactly once.
 Hence, there is no shadowing or reusing of names in disjoint scopes anymore after this phase.

 If program transformations are performed on renamed programs (such as substitution on subterms with free variables), the global uniqueness property may no longer hold.
 It is recommended to simply perform all necessary transformations without expecting or reinstating the global uniqueness property in between individual transformation steps.
-When the final form of the program has been reached (or when a program needs to be type checked), an additional use of the renamer can reinstate the global unqiueness property again.
+When the final form of the program has been reached (or when a program needs to be type checked), an additional use of the renamer can reinstate the global uniqueness property again.

 NB: Whenever the global uniqueness property is not a given, care needs be taken to correctly handle binders.
 For example, when implementing substitution, we need to ensure that we do not propagate a substitution below a binder matching the substituted variable and we need to avoid variable capture (as per standard treatments of names in lambda calculi).